ismailsabry/ReviewMe/README.md

 * **apps** A list of apps to fetch reviews for.
 See App Options below
 * **publisherKey** *Android Only* The path to a Google Play Publisher private key (`.json` file).
 Used for accessing the Google Play Publisher API.
 * **sendByEmail** When enabled, new reviews will be sent by email
+* **waitUntilWorkingHours** When enabled, reviews that are sent not during the working hours are scheduled on the beginning of the next working hours
+* **workingHours** The working hours for each working day, from and to must be set for each defined working day, if a day of the week is not defined, it is considered off

 ### App options